kfc-manager/spotify-party/README.md

 REDIRECT_URL=http://localhost:8080/callback
 ```

-Now you can compile and run the Go Code by using the command:
+Now you can compile and run the Go Code inside the working directory by using the command:

 ```
 make run
 ```

-inside the working directory.
 If you want to use Docker and run the API through a Container use:

 ```
 make image